-- The test protocol must be followed in order to achieve optimal test reactivity with specimens.
-Follow the assay procedure and always perform the test under carefully controlled conditions. - Allow Status Mono test devices, reagents and specimens to warm to room temperature before testing. - Status Mono test device should remain in the sealed pouch prior to testing. - Do not reuse a lancet. - To avoid cross-contamination, use a new disposable sample transfer pipette for each specimen. - Label the device with the patient's name or control number. - When collecting finger-tip blood, allow a free flow drop to form.
-Wipe away the first drop and collect the second drop.
-Do not squeeze the finger too hard.
-Follow instructions under "Specimen Collection and Preparation." - To add the Developer Solution, hold the dropper bottle in a vertical position above the LOWER END of the Sample Well (S) and dispense 2-3 drops in the well. - Mildly hemolyzed whole blood specimens do not affect the test result, but may create an undesirable reddish background in the result window. - To avoid contamination, do not touch the tip of the Developer Solution dropper bottle to skin or Status Mono test device. - Use accepted microbiological practices for proper disposal of potentially infectious test materials and disinfection of contaminated equipment. - After testing, dispose of Status Mono test devices, sample transfer pipettes and specimens in approved biohazard containers.
+The test protocol must be followed in order to achieve optimal test reactivity with specimens.
+Follow the assay procedure and always perform the test under carefully controlled conditions.

+- Allow Status Mono whole blood test devices, reagents and specimens to warm to room temperature before testing. - Status Mono whole blood test device should remain in the sealed pouch prior to testing. - To avoid cross-contamination, use a new disposable sample transfer pipette for each specimen. - Label the device with the patient's name or control number. - To avoid contamination, do not touch the tip of the Developer Solution dropper bottle to skin or Status Mono whole blood test device. - Use accepted microbiological practices for proper disinfection of potentially infectious test materials and contaminated equipment disposal. - After testing, dispose of Status Mono whole blood test devices, micropipet and specimens in approved biohazard containers.